Gartner Public Web Participation Guidelines

 - Respect your audience; avoid negative personal comments or inflammatory subjects.

-- Have productive conversations; if you are an analyst posting on the Gartner Blogger Network, or simply participating in another IT forum; remember that the primary benefit of Web Participation is for others to learn about Gartner and for Gartner to learn from others.
+- Have productive conversations; if you are an analyst posting on the Company Blog Network, or simply participating in another forum; remember that the primary benefit of Web Participation is for others to learn about Gartner and for Gartner to learn from others.

 - Respect confidentiality: Protect Gartner’s and our clients’ confidential information.